 - Electrical and electronic drafter

-The U.S. Bureau of Labor Statistics (BLS) has projected that job opportunities for drafters will increase by one percent from 2012 to 2022 (www.bls.gov).
-According to BLS figures from May of 2012, architectural and civil drafters earned a median yearly income of $47,870.
-Mechanical and electrical drafters received an annual wage of $50,360 and $55,700, respectively.
+The U.S. Bureau of Labor Statistics (BLS) has projected that job opportunities for drafters will decrease by 3% from 2014 to 2024 (www.bls.gov).
+According to BLS figures from May of 2015, architectural and civil drafters earned a median yearly income of $50,710.
+Mechanical and electrical drafters received an annual wage of $53,520 and $59,520, respectively.

 Continuing Education Information

 Drafters are not usually required to be certified, although professionals may choose to secure certification to demonstrate their proficiency in the field.
-The American Design Drafting Association (ADDA) offers several certification options for drafters, based on their skill levels and specialties.
-Examinations typically test candidates on their knowledge of drafting terminology, geometric designs, drawings and overall drafting concepts.
-Graduates of the associate's degree programs may pursue immediate employment or transfer to 4-year colleges to pursue engineering or engineering technology bachelor's degrees.
+The American Design Drafting Association (ADDA) offers several certification options for drafters based on their skill levels and specialties.
+Examinations typically test candidates on their knowledge of drafting terminology, geometric designs, drawings, and overall drafting concepts.
+Graduates of the associate degree programs may pursue immediate employment or transfer to 4-year colleges to pursue engineering or engineering technology bachelor's degrees.